 Nature of the Event/Emergency The storage tank gate, ladder access and access hatch are open.
 Locks have been cut.
 Assess the Immediate Emergency Other than the access being open, there is no visible evidence of contamination.
 No unusual odors.
 Could be teens going for a swim, or someone wanting to cause harm to the people.
 Be very vigilant and cautious.
 Immediate Actions Isolate the tank from the distribution system and at a minimum, collect samples for bacterial analysis.
 Assess impacts to the entire system for secondary impacts (Water source, pumping systems, storage, distribution components) Check other facilities for vandalism.
-Notifications Notify NDEP BSDW initially, and during if any conditions change, then again when the emergency has been mitigated and ready to return to normal operations.
+NEVADA DIVISION OF Notifications Notify NDEP BSDW initially, and during if any conditions change, then again when the emergency has been mitigated and ready to return to normal operations.
 Notify customers and the media that the tank has been taken offline.
 If water delivery is necessary, identify how it will be delivered and in what quantity.
 Notify customers of the planned course of action to disinfect the tank per AWWA standards.
-When fully confirmed the tank is safe to bring back into service, notify the customers and the media.
+When fully confirmed the tank is safe to bring back into service, notify When fully confirmed the tank is safe to bring back into service, notify the customers and the media.
 Mitigations Review existing mitigations.
 Were they effective?
 Could they be improved upon?
 How?
 Are they improvements that could be easily added or must you wait for budgeting?
 Consider adding security cameras or electronic lock detection.
 Follow-up Actions Inspect all equipment and safety devices for proper operation.
 Conduct a post emergency review.
 Update ERP as needed.